-If you notify CDFW through the submittal of a THP instead of using the notification form (DFW 2023), the THP must include the all of the following to be considered complete:
+If you notify CDFW through the submittal of a THP instead of using the notification form (DFW 2023), the THP must include all the following to be considered complete:

-- 1) The THP includes, at a minimum, the information listed in Fish and Game Code section 1611. - 2) The information in the THP is true and correct. - 3) The THP was properly signed. - 4) The THP is accepted for filing by CAL FIRE.
+- 1) The THP includes, at a minimum, the information listed in Fish and Game Code section 1611. - The information in the THP is true and correct. - 3) The THP was properly signed. - 4) The THP is accepted for filing by CAL FIRE.